 Everyone is a Potential First Responder

 It is estimated that 54% of active shooter scenarios are over in less than five minutes.
-Safety Forces are no longer designated as the first responders, every potential victim should be educated and trained to be the real first responders in these crucial situations during Active Shooter incidents.
+Safety Forces are no longer designated as the first responders, every potential victim should be educated and trained to be the absolute first responders in these crucial situations during Active Shooter incidents.

-Timothy Dimoff’s presentation will explain how research/experience has caused a demand to “shift” Active Shooter Training from traditional “lockdown” only approach to a combination of, A.L.I.C.E, Homeland Security Training, and SACS Consulting Research with proven techniques from real life scenarios including:
+Timothy Dimoff’s presentation will explain how research/experience has caused demand to “shift” Active Shooter Training from a traditional “lockdown” only approach to a combination of A.L.I.C.E, Homeland Security Training, and SACS Consulting Research with proven techniques from real-life scenarios, including:

-- How security assessments identify life threatening vulnerabilities
+- How security assessments identify life-threatening vulnerabilities

 - Prevention and preparedness scenarios